 The Leesman Index tells us that

-Gallup State of the Global Workplace 2017 survey says
+Gallup's State of the Global Workplace pre COVID said

 The evidence speaks loud and clear, that there is a strong and proven connection between organisational performance and Workplace well-being, happiness, productivity, customer satisfaction and retention.